IoBuilders/em-token/README.md

 ### Hold

-An extension to the ERC-20 standard token that allows tokens to be put on hold.
-This guarantees a future transfer and makes the held tokens unavailable for transfer in the mean time.
+An extension to the ERC-20 standard token which allows tokens to be put on hold.
+This guarantees a future transfer and makes the held tokens unavailable for transfer in the meantime.
 Holds are similar to escrows in that are firm and lead to final settlement.

 Please refer to [IHoldable.sol](contracts/IHoldable.sol) for the exact specification.